Odetari discography

-American singer and songwriter Odetari has released five extended plays (EPs), forty-one singles, and forty-four music videos.
+American singer and songwriter Odetari has released five extended plays (EPs), forty-six singles, and forty-four music videos.
 Born and raised in Houston, Texas, he works for his father who owns a valet parking service.
 He started producing and releasing SoundCloud rap music at age 13, with a Native Instruments Maschine, and later switching to producing trap beats in 2016.

 Odetari's music became popular on TikTok due to his videos of audio deepfakes of video game characters, which used his songs in the background.
 After getting fired from the high school, he began releasing songs on SoundCloud more frequently and using them in his TikTok videos.
 His song "Narcissistic Personality Disorder" became his first to chart when it debuted at number 11 on the Billboard Hot Dance/Electronic Songs chart in April 2023; it also became his top-10 debut on the chart the following month.

 Odetari has received numerous awards throughout the past two years, including multiple gold certifications.
 XIII Sorrows was nominated for Top Dance/Electronic Album at the 2024 Billboard Music Awards.